 Within weeks of hatching the larva will consume all of its pollen and nectar and begin to spin a cocoon around itself and enters the pupa stage.
 Adults mature in either in the late fall or winter and hibernate inside their cocoon until spring.
 Then the mating ritual repeats.

 How Can You Attract Mason Bees?

 Provide the two things they need for survival.
 Homes and a yard full of plants that contain nectar and pollen.

 Read my article HERE.

 If you don’t want to try your hand at building a home, buy one.
-I like the house that attach to a building and are not left unstable and to hang in the wind.
+I like the house that attaches to a building and are not left unstable and to hang in the wind.

-What Other Bees Will Use the Same House?
-Leaf cutter bees.
+Yes, leafcutter bees will.
+Unless they are busy making nests under rocks.
 They are a little later in the season and your garden pollinators.

-Until next time friends.
-Take Care!
+Until next time friends, take care!